 Lucas looked down at him.
 “Pa, I-I’ll see ya.”

 rode up and jumped off his horse.
 “We haven’t seen you in town lately, Lucas

-“Morning, Micha.
+“Morning, Micah.
 Want some coffee?”

-Lucas poured the coffee into Micha’s cup.
+Lucas poured the coffee into Micah’s cup.
 Then he refilled his own and sat

 “Nope.
 We’re all fine.
 I just got Mark off to school.”